tkieras/iscram/README.md

 For local usage of the ISCRAM functions, it is possible to run analysis without a server.

-After setup (above), do the following.
+After setup (above, without docker), do the following.

 `python -m iscram.entrypoints.cli.app -i <path/to/system-graph.json>`